 What is Bitcoin?

-Bitcoin is a cryptocurrency launched in January 2009 with the first genesis block mined on 9th January 2009.
+Bitcoin is a cryptocurrency launched in January 2009, where the first genesis block was mined on 9th January 2009.
 It is a decentralized digital currency that is based on cryptography.
 As such, it can operate without the need of a central authority like a central bank or a company.
 It is unlike government-issued or fiat currencies such as US Dollars or Euro in which they are controlled by the country’s central bank.
 The decentralized nature allows it to operate on a peer-to-peer network whereby users are able to send funds to each other without going through intermediaries.